PoojaR-17/JS_Hof-1/README.md

 Clone the repository and run the functions in a JavaScript environment, such as Node.js or a browser console.
 Modify the input data as needed to test with different scenarios.
+Modify the input data in the functions to test with different datasets